code-dot-org/curriculumbuilder/README.md

 Code.org CurriculumBuilder
 =
 An internal tool designed for Code.org curricula

+## The Curriculum Builder service on heroku was shut down in Oct 2022 and deleted in Aug 2023.

+The info below is now obsolete, but the repo remains archived and viewable in readonly mode.

 ## How to use CurriculumBuilder
 - Go to the #curriculumbuilder-dev channel for support